The outside limits of the period with which we are concerned may be roughly

 At last, in AD66, the Jews openly rebelled,

-of the Great War with Rome took place.
+and the actual beginning of the Great War with Rome took place.

 This war lasted from the spring of AD66, until the late summer of AD70,